Approximating the moments of marginals of high-dimensional distributions: Introduction

-Although as we noticed before the strong boundedness assumptions can not be dropped formally, it can be easily transferred into the estimation process.
-Instead of using all sample points $X_i$ in the approximation inequality \eqref{eq sampling}, one can only use those with moderate norms, $\|X_i\|_2 = O(\sqrt{n})$.
+Although, as we noticed before, the strong boundedness assumptions cannot be dropped formally, they can be easily transferred into the estimation process.
+Instead of using all sample points $X_i$ in the approximation inequality (\ref{eq sampling}), one can only use those with moderate norms, $\|X_i\|_2 = O(\sqrt{n})$.
 This will produce a similar approximation result without any boundedness assumption.
 Just the previous moment assumption will suffice:

-\begin{corollary}[Approximation of marginals: no boundedness assumption] Let $p>2$, $\e > 0$, $\d > 0$ and $K>0$.
-Consider independent random vectors $X_i$ in $\R^n$ which satisfy \eqref{Xi moment} for $q=4p$.
-Let $N \ge C n^{p/2}$ where $C$ is a suitably large quantity that depends (polynomially) only on $K,L,p,\e, \d$.
+\begin{corollary}[(Approximation of marginals: no boundedness assumption)] Let $p>2$, $\varepsilon> 0$, $\delta> 0$ and $K>0$.
+Consider independent\vadjust{\goodbreak} random vectors $X_i$ in $\R^n$ which satisfy (\ref{Xi moment}) for $q=4p$.
+Let $N \ge C n^{p/2}$ where $C$ is a suitably large quantity that depends (polynomially) only on $K,L,p,\varepsilon, \delta$.
 Denote

-Then with probability at least $1-\d$ one has
+Then with probability at least $1-\delta$ one has